As our children face treatment-resistant ‘superbugs,’ we must ask ourselves, ‘Is it better to avoid antibiotics for common infections?’

 Researchers are also exploring how antibiotics given to livestock may contribute to the resistance crisis.
 So far, evidence suggests it’s part of the problem.

 Not to mention the effect antibiotics have on a person’s microbiome—the ecosystem of bacteria, viruses, and fungi that live inside us all.
-Preliminary research shows that children exposed to antibiotics before six months of age are more likely to have an increased body-mass index (BMI) between 10 and 38 months.

 So, antibiotics may be partially responsible for everything from “superbugs” to childhood obesity.
 Antibiotic use has also been shown to slightly increase a child’s risk of asthma and eczema, according to a study published in Pediatrics.

 Though we’re still discovering the long-term effects of antibiotic over-use, parents should take extra caution when doctors are ready to prescribe them.

 The AAP offers the following recommendations for parents regarding antibiotics:

 - A sick child doesn’t necessarily mean antibiotics are required.
 Don’t pressure your child’s doctor to prescribe them.